Mark Frost (darts player)

 Mark Frost (born 23 October 1971) is an English former professional darts player from Stoke-on-Trent.
 He played in Professional Darts Corporation (PDC) events and used the nickname Frosty The Throw Man for his matches.

 Career

 Frost made his televised debut at the 2008 Stan James World Matchplay, where he qualified through the PDC Pro Tour order of merit.
-He faced Raymond van Barneveld in the first round and put up a good fight, leading on a number of occasions and even led 9–8, eventually losing in a tie-break 11–9 to the five-time World Champion.
+He faced Raymond van Barneveld in the first round.
+He led 9–8, before eventually losing in a tie-break 11–9 to the five-time World Champion.

-Mark lost 3 sets to 0 against Gary Anderson in the World Darts Championship 2017 first round in his debut in the competition.
+Frost lost 3 sets to 0 against Gary Anderson in the first round of the 2017 PDC World Darts Championship in his debut in the competition.